JuliaDataScience/JuliaDataScience/contents/dataframesmeta_transform.md

 This makes much easier to analyze code.

-We can also use other columns in our transformations, which makes DFM more appealing than `DataFrames.jl` due to the easier syntax.
+We can also use other columns in our transformations, which makes `DataFramesMeta.jl` more appealing than `DataFrames.jl` due to the easier syntax.

 First, let's revisit the leftjoined `DataFrame` from Chapter -@sec:dataframes: